On Dimension-Varying Control Systems: A Universal State Space Approach: Control Design of Dimension-Varying Systems

 \subsection{Observability}

 Consider system (\ref{4.1.2}) or (\ref{4.1.3}).
-We assume the observer $y$ is of constant dimension, the outputs are then be considered as a mapping, consisting of a set of smooth functions over $\Omega$.
+We assume the observer $y$ is of constant dimension, the outputs are then considered as a mapping, consisting of a set of smooth functions over $\Omega$.
 Assume the function is generated by $h(x)\in C^{\infty}(\R^q)$, then it can be expressed as in (\ref{4.1.2}).
-In linear case, it is degenerated to a matrix, which is described by (\ref{4.1.3}).
+In the linear case, it degenerates to a matrix, which is described by (\ref{4.1.3}).

 The following result is an immediate consequence of the definition.